 Posts in the Public Area may be seen by other humans on the internet that have NOT signed up for lesbotronic.
 That's why it's called the Public Area, labeled right up at the top.

 Anyone wandering by, possibly to see if they'd like to sign up for this site themselves . . . possibly even just to talk to YOU, could click on your posts and read them.

-In addition to your profile, post on the board too, but ONLY in the Members Only areas.
+In addition to your profile, join community conversations too, but ONLY in the Members Only areas.
 This would allow you to socialize with other members of lesbotronic outside of strictly private, one-on-one messages.

-Limiting yourself to posting in the Members Only areas means you're a little less likely to get noticed than if you ALSO post in the Public Area.
-But if privacy is a huge concern, posting only in the Members Only areas will mean no one not signed up and logged in to lesbotronic will be able to see anything you've posted.
+Limiting yourself to conversations in the Members Only area means you're a little less likely to get noticed than if you ALSO post in the Public Area.
+But if privacy is a huge concern, limiting yourself to the Members Only area will mean no one not signed up and signed in to lesbotronic will be able to see anything you've said.